9 unmissable experiences in Exmoor

-Although it’s one of England’s lesser-known national parks, Exmoor has no shortage of things to do on an autumn break.
+Although it’s one of England’s lesser-known national parks, Exmoor has no shortage of things to do on a short break.
 Straddling the counties of Devon and Somerset, Exmoor National Park is famous for its ponies, unspoilt coastline and dreamy night skies.
-From exploring the park by steam train to swimming with seals, here are nine unmissable experiences to have on a weekend break in this secret pocket of the south west.
+From exploring the park by steam train to swimming with seals, here are nine unmissable experiences to have on a weekend break in this secret pocket of the southwest.

 Indulge at the Tarr Farm Inn